spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 ## Identifying bad channels

 Once OPM data is imporated the first step should be to identify any bad channels by looking at the PSD (power spectral density).
-This plot tells us if any channels are deviating notably from their manafacturer specifications or are clear outlier channels.
+This plot tells us if any channels are deviating notably from their manufacturer specifications or are clear outlier channels.

 ```matlab
 S=[];